Netflix-Skunkworks/swag-client/README.md

 Managing your cloud accounts with SWAG allows for consuming application to focus on business logic, removing hardcoded lists or properties from your application.

+#### Related Projects
+These projects are part of the SWAG family and either manipulate or utilize SWAG data.

+[swag-api](https://github.com/Netflix-Skunkworks/swag-api) - Rest API and UI for SWAG Data

+[swag-functions](https://github.com/Netflix-Skunkworks/swag-functions) - Transformation functions for SWAG Data

 ## Installation

 swag-client is available on pypi: